gcesconeto/task-manager/README.md

   * `npm install`
   * `npm start`

----

 ## Using the app:

 * Access `http://localhost:3000/` on your browser

----

 ## Next steps

-* Implement unitary and integration tests;
+* Implement unit and integration tests;
 * Improve the app security by integrating JWT;
 * Heroku Deploy;

----

 ## Contact